Help your child prepare for the transition to kindergarten

 More helpful hints

-- Speak positively to your child about starting school.
+- Speak positively to your child and others about starting school.